landfills are making coloradans sick

 CASE STUDY: larimer county landfill in fort collins

 Located in one of Colorado’s most populous cities and adjacent to multiple parks and nature reserves, the Larimer County Landfill emits more methane than any other landfill in the state.
 In 2023, estimated emissions topped 680,000 million metric tons of carbon dioxide equivalent, the same climate impact as 158,902 cars on the road.
-Of those who live within 5 miles of the landfill:
+In nearby communities*:

 More than 25,700 people are in the 90th percentile for nitrogen dioxide exposure nationwide.